JAN VERSLEIJEN yesterday jumped the gun when he announced himself as the new head coach of Ajax Cape Town.

 Pruijn has on several occasions hinted that he would love to do the job on a permanent basis.
 But it seems he is going to go back to his old position, with Versleijen taking over as head coach.

-Meanwhile, Chippa United coach Farouk Abrahams confirmed on Monday that they have bolstered their squad with the signing of centre back Mbulelo “OJ” Mabizela.
+Meanwhile, Chippa United coach Farouk Abrahams confirmed yesterday that they have bolstered their squad with the signing of centre back Mbulelo “OJ” Mabizela.

 Chippa are still hoping to conclude a loan deal for unsettled Orlando Pirates midfielder Mark Mayambela, while Niger captain Moussa Maazou is expected at the club as soon as his Africa Cup of Nations duties are over.